tanmaypradhan4112/Alien-Invasion/README.md

 # Alien-Invasion
-My first Project on Python Pygame open alieninvasion.py
+My first Project on Python Pygame
+Open alieninvasion.py
-*file to enjoy the game*
+file to enjoy the game